 - Central Library (map)

 Robotics After Noon – Sundays from 12:30 to 3:30p, starting January 2017.
-Work side-by-side the Curve staff while assisting guests, age 3 to 18, to program LEGO robots, use an iPad to drive a Sphero, use colors to guide an Ozobot, and more!
+Work side-by-side the Curve staff while assisting guests, age 3 to 18, to program LEGO robots, use an iPad to drive Dot & Dash, use colors to guide an Ozobot, and more!
 Training will be provided.
 We’d love to have 4 technology-focused volunteers participate in this program in teams of 2 on a rotational basis (2x a month).

-Coder Dojo – Occurs the 2nd Tuesday of each month from 5:30 to 7:30p In partnership with TechPoint Foundation for Youth, community volunteers who work as a web or software developer will help with the program.
+Coding – Occurs Tuesday evenings from 5:30 to 7:30p.
 Our goal is to have fun doing some unplugged activities that help us understand how computers work and then jump right in using kid friendly coding languages.
 This is an informal, creative and social environment for youth of all skill levels age 7 to 17.
-Be one of 6 volunteers to pass along your STEM knowledge!
-FMI about this global program: https://coderdojo.com/
+Be one of 6-8 volunteers to pass along your STEM knowledge

 The Public Collection: Monument Circle Installation – Once a week.
 Volunteers will work Central Library staff to curate the collection by delivering free books to The Public Collection site on Monument Circle, tracking book counts and talking with the public about the project.
 Must have own transportation to carry boxes of books; lifting up to 15 lbs.